 Crossover ignition system – this is a channel in between the burners which allows for one burner to light up the rest with a single flame

-Backup manual ignition – while lighting up the burner with a single press of a button is definitely more preferable than manual lighting, it makes sense to check whether your gas grill has this option as a backup variant if something goes wrong with your main ignition system.
+Backup manual ignition – while lighting up the burner with a single press of a button is definitely preferable to manual lighting, it makes sense to check whether your gas grill has this option as a backup variant if something goes wrong with your main ignition system.
 It is usually in the form of a tiny hole next to the burner where you can stick a match and light it up manually if needed.

 Benefits of using a gas grill instead of a charcoal grill